-Back in 1995, my friend and ace Colorado bluesman T-Bone Thomas picked up a then newly introduced Fender amp, the Blues Junior.
-It was impressive: with its blond tweed cloth covering, brown grill, and top mounted chrome control plate, it looked a whole lot like, and was almost the same size as, a late '50s Fender Princeton.
+Way back in 1995 my friend, blues historian and ace Colorado bluesman T-Bone Thomas picked up a then newly introduced Fender amp, the Blues Junior.
+It was impressive: with its blond real tweed cloth covering, brown grill, and top mounted chrome control plate, it looked a whole lot like, and was almost the same size as, a late '50s Fender Princeton.

 That Blues Junior rocked.
 And it rolled.
-With T-Bone's '57 Strat, the sound coming out of that little box just sliced through all the back-beat shuffling 12-bar roar of a blues jam band, and when he plugged in his harp mic, rolled down the highs, cranked up the master volume, and started wailing, I thought the roof was going to cave in.
+With T-Bone's '57 Strat, the sound coming out of that little box just sliced through all the back-beat shuffling 12-bar roar of a blues bar band, and when Thomas plugged in his harp mic, rolled down the highs, cranked up the master volume, and started wailing, I thought the roof was gonna cave in.
 Pretty impressive stuff for a brand new, affordable, production line real tube amplifier.

-There are good reasons why the Blues Junior is one of the most popular tube amps ever made; very possibly it's the biggest selling amp of all time.
-It sounds great, it's really loud for a 15 watter with a single speaker, it can handle most any gig, and on top of all that, can do double duty as a bedroom and studio amp.
+There are good reasons why the Blues Junior is one of the most popular tube amps ever made, and very possibly it's the biggest selling amp of all time.
+It sounds great, it's really loud for a 15 watter with a single speaker, small and portable and able to handle most any gig, and on top of all that, can do double duty as a bedroom and studio amp.

 Of course there are a couple down-sides to this nearly perfect guitar amp, but not very many.
 The reissue outsourced Italian Jensen speakers used in the newer Juniors aren't quite as efficient and toneful as the older Eminence Legends were, and we might have wished that Fender had spent a couple dollars more apiece and provided real wood cabs, instead of particle board.
 Also, just a slightly larger rear opening on the cabinet, with more venting on the back panels, would have let the speaker breathe a bit better, but these are just minor issues that don't really get in the way of making great music.